coder/docs/admin/workspace-providers/deployment.md

 a [Kubernetes cluster](../../setup/kubernetes/index.md).

-[Workspace Providers](index.md) are logical groups of resources to which developers can deploy workspaces.
-Like the Coder deployment, workspace providers are deployed via a helm chart to the Kubernetes cluster where you'd like to provision new workspaces.
+[Workspace Providers](index.md) are logical groups of resources to which developers can deploy environments.
+Like the Coder deployment, workspace providers are deployed via a helm chart to the Kubernetes cluster where you'd like to provision new environments.

 ## Dependencies